The purpose of this site is to function as an

 top and bottom of the stairs.

-Internal Stairs
+Internal

-with no gab
+with no gap

-will clear ahead of the Train.
+will clear ahead of the train.

 External stairs